-This briefing note is designed to help you to prepare for this short model inspection.
+This briefing note has been designed to help you to prepare for the inspection.
 It describes the kinds of activities which will take place during our time in your school.
 The note provides answers for some of the questions you may have about the inspection.